-Christian Ethos and SIAMS
+Christian Vision and SIAMS

 The Statutory Inspection of Anglican and Methodist Schools (SIAMS)

 All Church of England schools will have a SIAMS Inspection as part of a five year cycle.
-From September 2012 SIAS is no longer linked to the Ofsted inspection timetable.

 Inspections are carried out by inspectors registered with the Church of England, Education Department and trained by them.